-In 1986, Joanne Cochran, Keystone’s President and CEO, co-founded the center to provide health care to the migrant farmworkers in Franklin County.
-At that time Keystone was comprised of three volunteers providing part-time seasonal health care to migrant farmworkers in Franklin County and saw 500 patients during its first season.
+In 1986, Joanne Cochran, Keystone’s President and CEO, co-founded the center to provide health care to the migrant agricultural workers in Franklin County.
+At that time Keystone was comprised of three volunteers providing part-time seasonal health care to migrant agricultural workers in Franklin County and saw 500 patients during its first season.

-Today, Keystone Health has about 330 employees and sees about 47,000 patients.
+Today, Keystone Health has more than 540 employees and sees over 59,000 patients annually.

 Keystone Health is the only federally-qualified Community Health Center serving Franklin County.
 Community Health Centers are characterized by five essential elements that differentiate them from other providers:

 - They must be located in or serve a high need community, i.e. “medically underserved areas” or “medically underserved populations”

 - They must provide comprehensive primary care services as well as supportive services such as translation and transportation services that promote access to health care

 - Their services must be available to all residents of their service areas, with fees adjusted upon patients’ ability to pay-no one is turned away due to inability to pay

 - They must be governed by a community board with a majority of members being health center patients

 - They must meet other performance and accountability requirements regarding their administrative, clinical, and financial operations